West Hub Media Lab

 • Define your podcast audience and hone your concept

-Many commented on how insightful and helpful they found Sue’s guidance and expertise, and how the session validated and inspired them to pursue the promotion of their projects with greater confidence.
+From concept to delivery, Sue took full ownership of her workshop, allowing us to hand over with complete confidence.
+Many commented on how insightful and helpful they found her guidance and expertise, and how the session validated and inspired them to pursue the promotion of their projects with greater confidence.

 — Events Coordinator, The West Hub